-- 1. To receive the annual financial report for the year ended 31 December 2016. - 2.
+- 1. To receive the annual financial report for the year ended 31 December 2018. - 2.
 To approve the Report on Directors' Remuneration and Interests - 3.
 To approve the Company's Dividend Payment Policy to pay four quarterly dividends to shareholders in May, August, November and February in respect of each accounting year. - 4.
 To re-appoint PricewaterhouseCoopers CI LLP as the Company's auditor and authorise the Audit Committee to determine their remuneration. - 5.
-To re-elect Mr Clive Nicholson a Director of the Company.
+To re-elect Mr Tim Scholefield a Director of the Company. - 6.
+To re-elect Mr Philip Taylor a Director of the Company. - 7.
+To re-elect Mr Philip Austin a Director of the Company. - 8.
+To re-elect Mr John Boothman a Director of the Company.